Priya19H/90DaysOfDevOps/2026/day-22/day-22-notes.md

 # Day 22 – Introduction to Git: Your First Repository

-## Task

-Today marks the beginning of your Git journey.
-Git is the backbone of modern DevOps — every tool, pipeline, and workflow revolves around version control.
-Before diving into advanced concepts, you need to get comfortable with the basics by doing.

-You will:
 - Understand what Git is and why it matters
 - Set up your first Git repository from scratch
 - Start building a living document of Git commands